 - Veterinary Pharmaceutical Sales Internship Programs

 - Zoo Internship Programs

-You should also consider talking with as many industry professionals as possible to see what internships they pursued during their student years.
-You might find out about additional hidden opportunities that laid the foundation for these professionals to achieve their current roles in the industry.
-The professionals may even offer to give you the contact information of the organization they interned with or make an introduction to the appropriate person at that organization.
+Networking: Communicate with as many industry professionals as possible to see what internships they pursued during their student years.
+They may offer to give you the contact information of the organization they interned with or make an introduction to the appropriate person at that organization.